tc39/notes/meetings/2019-07/july-24.md

 YK: I think there’s general consensus that 402 could have thought a bit more about the W3C precedent.
 The fact that we would accept whatever conclusion doesn’t mean we wouldn't want them to think about it.

-LBR: Just for extra information, this immediately affects two active proposals displayNames and format.
+LEO: Just for extra information, this immediately affects two active proposals displayNames and format.

 YK: I think what im saying is that 402 can do whatever it wants here, there is a sense in the room that 402 should think about the recommendation

-LBR: Yes, we’ve got a lot of wait.
+LEO: Yes, we’ve got a lot of wait.
 One of the most important motivations for kebab case was consistency in the recommendation document from the W3C.
 I really tried to bring that in, but one thing that’s important here—if we stick with it for 402, and as proposals are being implemented, it will be impossible to change after the fact.
 We cannot break the web.
 This is why we’ve decided not to change what’s already been implemented.
 We can’t go back and we can’t break the web.

 YK: It sounds like there’s no possibility 402 would change their mind.

-LBR: There is a possibility.
+LEO: There is a possibility.
 We want to follow through on TC39’s recommendation.
 I believe 402 is asking for acceptance to follow through on this proposal.

 AKI: Can we get consensus that 402 can do what they think is right and if affects anything outside of that scope, it must require consensus from this committee?

-LBR: In the scope of casing [yes].
+LEO: In the scope of casing [yes].

 YK: I will take this offline

 ------- Later discussion ------

-LBR: I  just had a conversation with YK offline, and I want to make sure I apologize if anyone felt bad or not included.
+LEO: I  just had a conversation with YK offline, and I want to make sure I apologize if anyone felt bad or not included.
 As the editor of Ecma402, we want to be respectful for everyone.
 We also meet privately monthly, and I recognize that can sometimes feel not inclusive, but I want to emphasize that we are always open to anyone to attend these monthly meetings.

 WH: I’m so glad that you brought the Casing Convention item here, it was _very_ interesting!
 You brought up a design aspect I had not thought about much before and is an important cross-cutting concern throughout the language.

-LBR: Does the committee think it useful to bring changes for unified numberFormat?
+LEO: Does the committee think it useful to bring changes for unified numberFormat?

 (Silence)

-LBR: If you have any concerns, please let me know.
+LEO: If you have any concerns, please let me know.

 #### Conclusion/Resolution